Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Panorama has 19 active public transport stops.
-These are served by 15 different bus routes.
-Together, these routes provide a total of 1,086 weekly passenger trips.
+These are served by buses only.
+There are 16 different routes operating from these stops, which together facilitate 1,088 weekly passenger trips.

-The average distance from residents to the nearest stop is 176 meters.
-On average, there are 155 trips per day across all routes, which equals about 57 weekly trips per individual stop.
+The average distance residents live from the nearest stop is 176 meters.
+On average, there are 155 daily trips across all routes, equating to about 57 weekly trips per individual stop.

 Frequently Asked Questions - Transport